nonpool/datalake-solution-spike/Comparison of data lake solution.md

 As the current mainstream open source data lake solutions, their recent community activity is relatively high.
 However, Delta and Hudi have risen rapidly as rising stars, and they are obviously stronger than Iiceberg in the construction and promotion of open source communities.

-The open source and commercial versions of Delta provide detailed internal design documents, making it easy for users to understand the internal design and core functions of this solution.
+The open source version and commercial version of Delta provide detailed internal design documents, making it easy for users to understand the internal design and core functions of this solution.
 In addition, Databricks also share a large number of technical videos and speeches to public.
 Uber's engineers also shared a lot of Hudi's technical details and internal solutions.
 At the same time, they are also actively promoting community building in China, providing official technical public accounts and weekly mailing lists.

 ### 5. Performance Comparison